toakleaf/oakleafcakes-crm-api/README.md

 ```

 Returns Status 200 if successful.
 If lock boolean flag is true, then no password reset email will be sent.
 However, if lock boolean flag is null or false, then password email will be sent.

+### POST /account/reset/:id/:token

+Route is active for short time after POST /account/forgot or DELETE /account/password routes are triggered (and account hasn't been inactivated).

+Takes no payload.

+Returns 200 status and HTTP Header: x-auth-token, which is a JWT to pass as "Authorization : Bearer" header on all protected routes.